Important Notice: We’re updating our Terms and Conditions and Privacy and Cookies Policy

 Whether you’re managing a multi-million dollar project or planning out what needs to be done for a visit during the holidays, the chances are you work with task lists.
 Whether you call them To Do lists, activity lists or something else, you’re probably familiar with using them at work and in your personal life.

-Flexible working, off-shore resources and virtual teams mean that today’s managers spend more time not sitting with their team members than with them.
+Flexible working, off-shore resources and virtual teams mean that today’s managers spend more time not sitting with their team members.

 There’s a degree of trust involved when you can’t see what your virtual colleagues are doing.
 Are they prioritizing the right tasks?
 Are they going to get the work completed on time?

 I’m sure you’re aware of ‘strategic alignment’ as one of the top management topics at the moment.
 We are hearing about it everywhere.
 All it means is making sure you are doing the right work – business as usual and projects – to help you deliver your strategy.
 In other words, focus your efforts on the right activities.